Sugar packet

 A sugar packet is a delivery method for one serving of sugar or other sweetener.
 Sugar packets are commonly supplied in restaurants, coffeehouses, and tea houses, where they are preferred to sugar bowls or sugar dispensers for reasons of neatness, sanitation, spill control, and to some extent portion control.

 Statistics

-A typical sugar packet in the contains 2 to 4 grams of sugar.
+A typical sugar packet contains 2 to 4 grams of sugar.
 Some sugar packets in countries such as Poland contain 5 to 10 grams of sugar.
 Sugar packet sizes, shapes, and weights differ by brand, region, and other factors.
 Because a gram of any carbohydrate contains 4 nutritional calories (also referred to as "food calories" or kilo-calories), a typical four-gram sugar packet has 16 nutritional calories.

 The amount of sugar substitute in a packet generally differs from the volume and weight of sugar in a packet.
 Packets of sugar substitutes typically contain an amount of sweetener that provides an amount of sweetness comparable to a packet containing sugar.

 Packets are often colored to provide simple identification of the type of sweetener in the pack.